 For the last several weeks, I’ve been trying different strategies to defeat that afternoon slump.
 Some techniques have worked better than others, and today I want to share with you my favorites!

-So without further ado, here are 10 quick fixes and 5 preemptive strategies to crushing that afternoon slump.
+So without further ado, here are 10 quick fixes and 5 preemptive strategies to beating the afternoon slump.

 When you’ve been sitting in the same position and staring at your computer screen for hours, your body tends to tighten up and everything else seems to s.l.o.w. d.o.w.n.
 Spend a few minutes stretching to get your blood moving and your energy back.